alex-saunders/ecmasyntax.io/README.md

 1. Add markdown files to the src/articles folder using front matter style seen in other files in this folder
 2. `npm run build`
 3. navigate to [localhost:8080](http://localhost:8080/)

+### License

+The MIT License © 2017 Alex Saunders.
+All rights reserved.